A lot of people ask me what art school I did.

 Well, I didn’t.
 I’m self-taught.

 This was my very first oil painting, 25 years ago.
+With a fantasy signature.

 Some people say: “Everything has been done already before”.